RaoZiJian/MyDocuments/Sprite3D.md

 ##Sprite3D Effects

-Talking bout the effects of 'Sprite3D', we don't support any API of it in v3.2 because it would change many core code of the engine which may lead to so much unstable.
+Effects for 'Sprite3D', are not yet supported as of v3.2.
+This is because it would change a great deal of core code of the engine.
 But there is a sample implements the `3D outline effect` in [EarthWarrior3D](https://github.com/chukong/EarthWarrior3D) by `Sprite3D` to navigate how to create your own effects.
 Developers can find the code from `testCpp`.

 ```cpp